Linux FPAC mini-HOWTO

 #!/bin/sh

-# /etc/rc.d/rc.ax25
+# this script file is /etc/rc.d/rc.ax25

 echo 1 > /proc/sys/net/ipv4/ip_forward